JonathanBowker/pseudonymisation-as-a-service/README.md

 A database scheme might expect a particular data type for specific fields.
 For example, an email address is expected to contain a local part (info), followed by an @ symbol, which in turn is followed by a domain.
 If there is no need, for the data controller, to retain the initial e-mail addresses but there is still need to keep a pseudonymised list by keeping the structure of the database, format preserving encryption is a suitable candidate for achieving this.
 There are several known implementations on format-preserving encryption, based on known encryption schemes.
 In any case, any (pseudo)random substitution of characters by other characters lying in the same alphabet - i.e. the set of alphanumeric characters enriched by special characters appearing in local parts of e-mail addresses - suffices to ensure that the derived pseudonym has the desired form.
 The difference between FPE and conventional cryptography is illustrated in Figure 12.

-Conventional vs. format preserving encryption to derive pseudonym from e-mail address
+#### Figure 12: Conventional vs. format preserving encryption to derive pseudonym from e-mail address

 ![Conventional vs. format preserving encryption to derive pseudonym from e-mail address](/images/format-preserving.png)